 The logistics and technicality of RV ownership and maintenance require a realm of words and phrases that may not be familiar to new RVers.
 In fact, some would even say that RVers have their very own language.
 If you are new to the world of RVs and are confused about some of the lingo, then you’ve come to the right place.
-Below, you will find a complete guide to the most commonly-used phrases surrounding the vast world of RVing.
+Below, you will find a complete guide to the most commonly-used phrases surrounding the vast world of RVing and RV camping.
 Continue on to learn all the jargon you’ll need to set you up for success on the road.

 Types of camping